The 7 Best Places to Live in Italy

 Next, take advantage of the fact that you’re living in the birthplace of tortellini and tortelloni – not to mention tagliatelle with ragu – and in an area with such an excellent ice-cream making pedigree that it’s home to a Gelato University.

 All of that food will leave you feeling pieno come un uovo (as full as an egg).
-Wash it down with a fizzy red wine called lambrusco, and then start over again tomorrow.
-Sheer bliss.
+Wash it down with an ice-cold chinotto (a delicious soda made from the leaves of the myrtle-leaved orange tree) and do it all again tomorrow.

 The birthplace of tortellini does it better than anywhere else